 Internships are not part of the curriculum for the political science major and are not required; nonetheless, we encourage students to participate in at least one internship during their undergraduate career, either during the summer or part-time during the academic year.
 Although most internships do not receive undergraduate course credit and they are generally unpaid, the Department is able to offer a few, limited options for receiving credit or funding for internships.

+Searching for an Internship.
 Current and former political science students have interned for various organizations and in many locations.
 While there are many resources for searching for internships, students should also take the initiative by approaching organizations they are interested in working for and offering to be an intern.
 Listed below are several recent internships that our students have completed.
 Please see the Office of Post-Graduate Planning and Experiential Education for help on finding the right opportunity for you.

 American Civil Liberties Union